Morning Sickness: Causes, Risk Factors, and How to Cope

 Can Morning Sickness Occur in Pregnancies Without Nausea?

 Yes, morning sickness can occur without nausea.
 Some women experience other symptoms, like fatigue or heightened sensitivity to smells.
-It’s essential to discuss any unusual symptoms with your healthcare provider for proper guidance and support.
+Discuss any unusual symptoms with your healthcare provider for proper guidance and support.

 Does Morning Sickness Affect Fetal Development?

-Morning sickness doesn’t directly harm fetal development; it’s more like a storm passing through.
-However, if severe, it can lead to nutrient deficiencies.
-Staying hydrated and consulting your doctor can help guarantee your baby thrives.
+Morning sickness doesn’t directly harm fetal development.
+However, if it’s severe, it can lead to nutrient deficiencies.
+Staying hydrated and checking in with your doctor can help keep your baby on track.

 Are There Long-Term Effects of Morning Sickness?